rtotheb2000/BBBank-CSV-convert-fix/README.md

 ## How to use...

 This script has been tested using `Ubuntu` and `python3`.
-For now I will not try to make it compatible with `python2.7`, but it probably take little effort to do so.
+For now I will not try to make it compatible with `python2.7`, but it probably takes little effort to do so.

 Make sure you installed all the required python modules that are listed in `requirements.txt`.